ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v28.md

 ## Reference architecture documentation
 {: #relnotes_v28-ref}

-(Updated on 08 February 2019) The following technical documents are new or updated in the *Reference* section of the user documentation:
+(Updated on 8 February 2019) The following technical documents are new or updated in the *Reference* section of the user documentation:

-* {{site.data.keyword.vmwaresolutions_short}} architecture (with NSX-V and NSX-T)
+* {{site.data.keyword.vmwaresolutions_short}} architecture (with NSX-V and NSX-T™)
 * Caveonix RiskForesight reference architecture
 * VMware HCX on {{site.data.keyword.cloud_notm}} for VMware Solutions